 Make Ahead: I find pumpkin pie is best enjoyed the day-of baking or one day after baking.
 You can make homemade pumpkin pie up to 3 days ahead of time.

-Freezing: Once the pie has cooled completely, wrap it tightly in plastic, and place it in a large resealable freezer bag and place it in the freezer.
+Freezing: I don’t recommend freezing pumpkin pie, but if you must, here’s how to freeze pumpkin pie.
+Once the pie has cooled completely, wrap it tightly in plastic, and place it in a large resealable freezer bag and place it in the freezer.
 When you’re ready to serve, thaw the pie in the refrigerator overnight.

 slice of pumpkin pie on a speckled plate with a fork and topped with whipped cream.

 And secondly, let the pie cool completely at room temperature on a wire rack.
-If you try to rush the cooling process by popping it in the oven or setting it outside in the cold winter weather, you will likely end up with a cracked filling.
+If you try to rush the cooling process by popping it in the refrigerator or setting it outside in the cold winter weather, you will likely end up with a cracked filling.
+Overbaking and cooling too quickly are also why your pumpkin pie filling will separate from the crust.

 The beads of moisture on the surface of the pie filling is from the filling weeping.
 This usually means the pie was overbaked.
 Still delicious and still edible, it was just ovebaked and thus the filling is phishing out excess moisture.